7.62×39mm: Commercial ammunition

+Commercial ammunition differs from most military ammunition in regard to bullet composition, specifically heavy use of lead instead of soft steel or tool steel.

 Cartridge dimensions

-The 7.62×39mm has 2.31 ml (35.6 grain H2O) cartridge case capacity.
+The 7.62×39 mm has a 2.31 mL (35.6 gr H2O) cartridge case capacity.

-7.62×39mm maximum C.I.P. cartridge dimensions.
-All sizes in millimeters (mm).

 Americans define the shoulder angle at alpha/2 ≈ 16.4 degrees.
 The common rifling twist rate for this cartridge is 240 mm (1 in 9.45 in), 4 grooves, Ø lands = 7.62 mm, Ø grooves = 7.92 mm, land width = 3.81 mm and the primer type is usually large rifle, with the exception of commercial Remington/UMC brass using small rifle primers.

 According to the official C.I.P.
-(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 7.62×39mm can handle up to 355.00 MPa Pmax piezo pressure.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 7.62×39 mm can handle up to 355.00 MPa Pmax piezo pressure.
 In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
-This means that 7.62×39mm chambered arms in C.I.P. regulated countries are currently (2015) proof tested at 444.00 MPa PE piezo pressure.
+This means that 7.62×39 mm chambered arms in C.I.P. regulated countries are currently (2015) proof tested at 444.00 MPa PE piezo pressure.

 The SAAMI maximum average pressure (MAP) for this cartridge is 45000 psi piezo pressure.

 Basic specifications of 21st century Russian service loads

-The 7.62×39mm rounds in use with the Armed Forces of the Russian Federation are designed for AKM assault rifles and AK-derived light machine guns.
-As per 2003 there were several variants of 7.62×39mm produced for various purposes.
+The 7.62×39 mm rounds in use with the Armed Forces of the Russian Federation are designed for AKM assault rifles and AK-derived light machine guns.
+As per 2003 there were several variants of 7.62×39 mm produced for various purposes.
 All use clad metal as case material.